 Hudson’s boots are renowned for their superior quality and affordable price.
 While the suede options provide a little more sartorial flair, if it’s an everyday boot you’re looking for you’d be best to stick with their leather alternatives.
 Although the brand has only been about since the 90s, Chelsea boots themselves have been around since the 1950s – so no fear of them dropping out of popularity anytime soon.

-The infamous beanie is one of the more controversial additions to this list, some hate them, some are a little more on the fence.
+Finally the infamous beanie is a must have for the colder months, especially if you’re starting to loose your much loved hair.
 Hitting peak trend capacity in 2013, the beanie hat has maintained its place on the heads of many-a-man due to its warmth and, mainly, its hair wash procrastination nature.
-Love em’ or hate em’ – they’re here to stay.
+With so many styles of beanie around, there’s one to suit every style.
+For warmth or purely fashion, like the fisherman style, the beanie hat is here to stay.

 Timeless Autumn / Winter Trends

-- Coats / Jackets: When looking at British weather in winter, it’s always wise to invest in a couple of decent warm, rainproof jackets.
+- Coats And Jackets: When looking at British weather in winter, it’s always wise to invest in a couple of decent warm, rainproof jackets.

 - Sweaters: Available in a plethora of different colours, shapes, styles and materials – you can really tailor them to the look you’re going for.